mcellteam/swc_mesher/files/description/README.md

 ![Installed](../images/newly_installed.png?raw=true "Newly Installed SWC Mesher")

+### Importing Cable Models

-Start by opening the **Original File** subpanel and use the file navigator to select an SWC format file:
+Start by opening the **Import Cable Model from SWC File** subpanel and use the file navigator to select an SWC format file:

 ![SelectFile](../images/select_a_file.png?raw=true "Selecting a File")